Public Footpaths & Bridleways

 There are 16 miles of public and permissive footpaths within the Knepp Rewilding project, which covers an area of 3,500 acres, and five tree viewing-platforms, close to public footpaths, offering wonderful panoramas of the surrounding countryside.
 There is also a bird-hide overlooking Knepp Lake.

 At certain times of year, we will be culling our free-roaming fallow and red deer.
-There is clearly a danger here, particularly in our dense vegetation, if walkers have strayed off the footpath.

 So do take care, take a map with you, look for the public footpath signposts, and ask directions if you get lost.
 Be aware that tracks used by our safari and service vehicles, and well-worn paths created by the animals, may not be public footpaths.